 Decreasing Your Calorie Intake

-Decreasing your calories is done by following a controlled diet.
-While it would be best to track your intake closely through the use of a detailed meal plan, you can also simply choose lower calorie, more nutrient-dense foods (though it may take longer/not be as certain as planning it all out).
+Decreasing your calories is done by following a controlled diet of healthy foods.
+While it would be best to track your intake through the use of a detailed meal plan, you can also simply choose lower calorie, more nutrient-dense foods (though it may take longer/not be as certain as planning it all out).

 No matter how you do it, your primary aim should be to eat less calories than you burn for a sustained period of time.

 Increasing activity levels is much more simple — you just have to move around more.